-45. Area C, as defined by the Oslo Accords and which accounts for over 60 per cent of the West Bank's land mass and the majority of its natural resources, is what links the otherwise disconnected Palestinian population centres of Areas A and B, and is essential for infrastructural, agricultural and industrial development.
+- 45. Area C, as defined by the Oslo Accords and which accounts for over 60 per cent of the West Bank's land mass and the majority of its natural resources, is what links the otherwise disconnected Palestinian population centres of Areas A and B, and is essential for infrastructural, agricultural and industrial development.
 Yet Palestinian construction is prohibited in 70 per cent of Area C, which is subsumed by the regional councils of Israeli settlements.
-It is also heavily restricted in a further 29 per cent, with only roughly 1 per cent planned for Palestinian development by the Israeli Ovil Administration (OCHA, 2014b).
+It is also heavily restricted in a further 29 per cent, with only roughly 1 per cent planned for Palestinian development by the Israeli Civil Administration (OCHA, 2014b).
 A 2013 World Bank study found that the potential value-added in seven key sectors from lifting restrictions in Area C would amount to at least US\$2.2 billion per year, with the total benefit to the Palestinian economy reaching US\$3.4 billion (World Bank, 2013).
-6 This would generate annual tax revenues of US\$0.8 billion for the Palestinian Authority, thereby greatly reducing donor dependence, and would lift both GDP and employment by an estimated 35 per cent (ibid.).

-46. The Palestinian private sector is pressing on with some large-scale projects, most of which are yet to come to fruition after years of negotiations with the Israeli Civil Administration over obstacles which include the uncertain granting of permits for development of infrastructure that would fall within Area C. Some (though not all) obstacles that had been hindering the internationally supported industrial parks under development in Jenin, Bethlehem and Jericho have been overcome, and the new city of Rawabi was frally granted access to water in early 2015.
+6 This would generate annual tax revenues of US\$0.8 billion for the Palestinian Authority, thereby greatly reducing donor dependence, and would lift both GDP and employment by an estimated 35 per cent (ibid.). - 46.
+The Palestinian private sector is pressing on with some large-scale projects, most of which are yet to come to fruition after years of negotiations with the Israeli Civil Administration over obstacles which include the uncertain granting of permits for development of infrastructure that would fall within Area C. Some (though not all) obstacles that had been hindering the internationally supported industrial parks under development in Jenin, Bethlehem and Jericho have been overcome, and the new city of Rawabi was finally granted access to water in early 2015.
 Long, costly and unpredictable negotiation procedures that often involve the expenditure of considerable political capital do not bode well for attracting sustained investment.
 In the depressed economic climate, and with a fiscally constrained Palestinian Authority, some Palestinian entrepreneurs are looking to embark on public-private partnerships with local government administrations to improve local infrastructure and service delivery.
-While foreign investment, such as from the Palestinian diaspora, would be desirable, the prevailing climate of restrictions and uncertainty may prove to be prohibitive.

-47. In addition to access to land and other resources, sustainable economic development also requires access to markets.
+While foreign investment, such as from the Palestinian diaspora, would be desirable, the prevailing climate of restrictions and uncertainty may prove to be prohibitive. - 47.
+In addition to access to land and other resources, sustainable economic development also requires access to markets.
 Palestinian producers have for many years endured shrinking domestic markets, as commercial links between the West Bank, Gaza and East Jerusalem have become increasingly severed.
-In 2014, the sraeli authorities took measures to allow a limited re-establishment of commercial ties between the West Bank and Gaza, but the volume of trade was extremely low.
-Israel remains by far the Palestinian Territory's imports and 87 per cent of its exports (COGAT, 2015), with the terms of trade stacked strongly in Israel's favour.
-Exports to Jordan via the Allenby (King Hussein) Bridge continued to grow and representatives of the Palestinian private sector informed the mission that they planned to focus on expanding exports to regional markets through this channel.
-This requires upgrading of the infrastructure at the Israeli-controlled crossing.
+In 2014, the Israeli authorities took measures to allow a limited re-establishment of commercial ties between the West Bank and Gaza, but the volume of trade was extremely low.
+Israel remains by far the Palestinians' largest trading partner, accounting for 66 per cent of the Occupied Palestinian Territory's imports and 87 per cent of its exports (COGAT, 2015), with the terms of trade stacked strongly in Israel's favour.
+Exports to Jordan via the Allenby